-Comparing the health of veterans with the health of non veterans may not give us credible estimates of the effect of military service.
-People voluntarily enlisting in the military differ in their observable characteristics from those who don't enlist in the military.
-These observable differences between veterans and non veterans leave us concerned that cross-sectional estimates of the long term health consequences of military service will be biased by systematic differences in the unobservable characteristics of the two groups.
-For this reason we use the draft lottery implemented during the Vietnam War as an instrument for military service.
+Comparing the health of veterans with that of nonveterans may not give us credible estimates of the effect of military service.
+People voluntarily enlisting in the military differ in their observable characteristics from those who do not.
+These observable differences between veterans and nonveterans leave us concerned that cross-sectional estimates of the long-term health consequences of military service will be biased by systematic differences in the unobservable characteristics of the two groups.
+For this reason, we use the draft lottery implemented during the Vietnam War as an instrument for military service.
 The draft lottery required randomly selected men born between 1944 and 1952 to report for possible induction into the military.